kwilliams1987/SE-ShipSystemsManager/README.md

 The script takes a snapshot of the state of all blocks which it has control over before the first time it edits them, allowing it to restore the blocks to default state when all states are cleared.

+The script is completely automated, polling every 10 frames.

 # Work in Progress
 Note that this script is still very, very work in progress and probably doesn't work at all yet.